 We preview that and more in this piece:

 As much fun as the 18 weeks of the NFL’s regular season are, things really get going during the playoffs.
-We see 14 teams in the postseason each year, which was changed back in 2020, with 7 teams from each conference advancing.
+We see 14 teams in the postseason each year, which was changed a few years back, with 7 teams from each conference advancing.

 Whenever you are ready to make your NFL Playoffs bets, our countless sportsbooks here at Sports Betting Sites will be ready to provide you with the latest and best odds out there.
 Got a parlay in mind?
 SBS partners will have everything you need.

-Though more teams have been added to the NFL Playoffs, the matchups will still feature the higher seeds going up against the lower ones.
-In addition, only one team from each conference will get a first-round bye, meaning there will be six games during the Wild-Card round.
+Though more teams have been added to the NFL Playoffs, the matchups still feature higher seeds facing lower seeds.
+According to most NFL playoff predictors, only one team from each conference now gets a first-round bye, creating six games during the Wild Card round.
+That change reshaped the NFL playoffs bracket and is built into the official NFL playoff schedule.

 With the new NFL Playoffs format, it will always be wise to expect either a No. 1 or No. 2 seed to have a serious chance of playing for the Super Bowl.
 Yes, there could be some upsets, as we’ve seen over the years, but seeing a No. 6 or No. 7 seed string off a series of those upsets doesn’t seem unlikely.